JP-MRPhys/VNETS/README.md

  #### Attention modelling e.g. Show attend and tell, model: which can generate captions for images, this would be the final layer for automatic inpretation of data, feeding back to a decision model (DDPG: Actor-Critic, Gaussian Processes), to learn new acqusition parameters based on the current observation

 This work is highly experimental and not validated for any clinical/diagonistic use.
 Trained model/software support cannot be provided.
 Publication (WIP).

+docker image: jehillparikh/betamlstack:v2 (for all dependency employed in this project)